-Percussion, Beginning A/B
+Percussion, Beginning A/B 6811, 6885

 Pianists, new students, or students with limited or no musical background are welcome.
-Percussion Ensemble is designed as a small group of performing musicians on various instruments such as all sizes of drums, piano/synthesizer, mallet instruments, timpani, tonal basses, snares, set cymbals, and more.
+Beginning Percussion is designed as a small group of performing musicians on all sizes of drums, piano/synthesizer, mallet instruments, timpani, tonal basses, snares, set, cymbals, and more.
 This ensemble will perform various works of the 20th and 21st century.
 Practice habits and music reading skills will be stressed.
 Performances are used as evaluative instruments (tests and quizzes).
-Drumsticks required and may be purchased at school.

-Percussion, Advanced A/B
+Percussion, Advanced A/B 6831, 6832

-Enrollment in this class is by audition only and opens to all percussionists (drummers) in grades 9-12.
+Enrollment in this class is and open to all percussionists (drummers) in grades 9-12.
 Students must have completed one year or more of band at the middle school or high school level.
-Music and Rhythm reading is a must for success.
-In addition, percussion ensemble is designed as a small group of performing musicians on various instruments such as all sizes of drums, piano/synthesizer, mallet instruments, timpani, tonal basses, snares, set, cymbals, and more.
+Students with less than one year of band or percussion experience must have permission of the instructor before enrolling.
+Percussion ensemble is designed as a large group of performing musicians on all sizes of drums, piano/synthesizer, mallet instruments, timpani, tonal basses, snares, set, cymbals, and more.
 This ensemble will perform various works of the 20th and 21st century.
 Performances are used as evaluative instruments (tests and quizzes).
 Students who wish to be in the Drumline for the Roaring Bengals Marching Band should register for this class.
+There are required weekly evening rehearsals and weekend performances for the Marching Band, as well as attendance at a one-week band camp which takes place two weeks prior to the first day of school.
+Student Service Learning Hours will be awarded for service beyond the school day.
+Transportation/field trip, uniform, and clothing fees will be assessed.

-Photography 1 (Darkroom) A/B
+Photography 1 (Darkroom) A/B 6343, 6346